 The installation was relatively straightforward and most of the bits seemed to intuitively fit where you’d expect.
 As I’m sure others have pointed out, sticking the magnet onto the chainstay seems a bit 2017 and I also found the charging port cover more difficult to open than I’d like.
 Perhaps it’s just because it was new, I had to double-check the manual to make sure I was opening it the right way!
 Still, now it’s all juiced up I won’t have to go there again for another 300 hours more of ride time.

 After the installation, the 9100P paired up like most sensors pair up these days…ie easily.
 Well, it did pair well with head units but I can’t for the life of me get ANYTHING to pair with my Android smartphone to the point where I’ve had enough of Android.
 I believe someone is being very nice to me and buying me an iPhone at Christmas, so I’m going to look at Shimano’s firmware via the E-Tube app once Santa has left the room.
 Having said that my understanding is that there have been no firmware updates for a while so I’m not sure what insights the E-tube app will bring.
+Edit after some perseverance, the Andoird app turned out to be more reliable!

 I love the Dura-Ace as cranks both in terms of aesthetics and feel.
 But the power meter?
 Well, you’d hardly notice it.
 As you can see in the image above there is only a small part of it visible once installed on the bike.